Adey

 Showing 1 of 1 restaurant

-Ethiopian Food in Houston
+Ethiopian Food in Houston, Texas

-Houston might not have as large an Ethiopian community as D.C. or Minneapolis, but it still features excellent Ethiopian restaurants that have made their mark on the city's diverse culinary map.
+Houston might not have as large an Ethiopian community as Washington DC or Minneapolis, but it still features excellent Ethiopian restaurants that have made their mark on the city's diverse culinary map.
 Blue Nile, established in 1994, has become a Houston institution, particularly popular for its extensive vegan menu and traditional coffee ceremonies.

-🚗 Getting There
+🚗 Getting Around in Houston

-☕ Coffee Ceremony
+☕ Traditional Coffee Ceremony